 With many scenes filmed at the island of Mull, with other films filmed here including Entrapment (1999), Balamory (2002-05) and Kidnapped (1971).
 I loved the story, despite its outlandish plot. it was fun and engaging from the start and kept up the momentum through all the twists and turns.

 I must admire Wagner, who also produced this film, for bringing this film idea to the small and big screen.
 This film was televised as a TV Movie in the States, and a cinema release in the UK.
 This TV film was also surprisingly like The Return of the Worlds Greatest Detective (1976), an unsold TV pilot.
 One thing is clear from the final scenes, it’s got one helluva ending/cliffhanger.
 But all in all, it’s a crime of regal proportions and a sin that this film wasn’t developed into a TV series.

 Weeper Rating: 0 /10

 Handsqueeze Rating: 🙂 🙂 🙂 🙂 🙂 🙂/10

 This film was added to In the Good Old Days of Classic Hollywood‘s The Fourth Annual Bette Davis Blogathon.
 Other films with this cast include Bette Davis in Burnt Offerings, Hotel, Death on the Nile, and Murder with Mirrors.
 Robert Wagner in The Towering Inferno and Hart to Hart.
-Denholm Elliott in The Ray Bradbury Theatre, Voyage of the Damned and Thriller.
-Roy Kinnear in Willy Wonka and the Chocolate Factory, and The Ray Bradbury Theatre.
-Gordon Jackson in Hart to Hart.
-Dudley Sutton in Lovejoy and Cockneys vs Zombies.
+Denholm Elliott in Alfie, Quest for Love, A Room with a View and Voyage of the Damned.
+Roy Kinnear in Willy Wonka and the Chocolate Factory.
+Gordon Jackson in The Medusa Touch and Hart to Hart.
+Dudley Sutton in Those Glory, Glory Days, Lovejoy and Cockneys Vs Zombies.